 Coldcard vs Trezor

 Again similar but very different devices.
-Trezor can store hundreds of coins, has a beginner-friendly interface, has an open-source design but lacks Secure Element.
-Coldcard is Bitcoin only, has Secure Element, is also open source but again not as user-friendly.
+Trezor can store hundreds of coins, has a beginner-friendly interface, and has an open-source design but lacks Secure Element.
+Coldcard is Bitcoin only, has Secure Element, and is also open source but again not as user-friendly.

 - Best crypto hardware wallets for DeFi